CiscoTestAutomation/geniewebdriver/docs/introduction.rst

 Goal
 ----

-The goal of this WebDriver package is not to replace any of the above.
+The goal of pyATS WebDriver package (``webdriver``) is not to replace any of the above.
 Rather, its intention is to translate the above 'raw' coding methods into more fluid, object-oriented coding paradigms, and offer base classes, guidelines and examples on building extendable libraries for websites under test.

 In addition, this package also optionally enables users to treat a web browser under the pyATS topology/device architecture, and connects to a browser in their test scripts by defining the connection methods under their testbed YAML file.

-This package is thus useable for straight Selenium testing under test harnesses such ass Py.test, Python unittest, etc, as well as through pyATS.
+This package is thus useable for straight Selenium testing under test harnesses such as Py.test, Python unittest, etc, as well as through pyATS.

 Benefits
 --------